Paddington Reservoir: Heritage listing

 The exterior of the reservoir contains a number of characteristic nineteenth century features.
 The Oxford Street frontage was lined with an iron palisade fence designed with some care and attention to detail particularly with regard to the fence columns.
 The fence columns and original air vents above the reservoir were decorative elements topped with a sphere.
 The air vents were designed in a similar manner but in a more massive scale with the air holes located well out of reach.

 The interior spaces, particularly the vaulted ceilings, the arched intermediate and central walls and the ironbark timber columns are a rare nineteenth century public utility interior space.
-The aesthetics of the spatial qualities presented by that space are particularly evocative of nineteenth century and are unique to the earliest reservoirs.
+The aesthetics of the spatial qualities presented by that space are particularly evocative of the nineteenth century and are unique to the earliest reservoirs.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The reservoir was an essential component of the infrastructure which supported the development of the suburb of Paddington.
 The reservoir had an important role as an open space in a densely built -up city suburb.
 The reservoir roof had been a well used, popular recreation space, held in high regard by local inhabitants.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Paddington Reservoir is significant for its ability to demonstrate advances in technology and local manufacturing expertise over time.
 It demonstrates the waterproofing technology of the period.
 The level of workmanship and care throughout is also informative showing the range of skills and craftsmanship available in the local building trades.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Paddington Reservoir is a component of the first reservoir system designed to supply Sydney City and surrounds.
 The reservoir is the second of the two reservoirs in the system.
-Paddington is the only nineteenth century reservoir which is out of commission and capable of being available for public inspection on a regular basis.
+Paddington is the only nineteenth-century reservoir which is out of commission and capable of being available for public inspection on a regular basis.

-The reservoir exhibits a rare, early, large scale use of Portland cement.
+The reservoir exhibits a rare, early, large-scale use of Portland cement.
 In its roof the reservoir provides a rare area of open space for the enjoyment of the inhabitants of inner Paddington.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.